kinnala/sp.fem/readme.md

-# fem.py
+# sp.fem

-In this repository you find the working draft of a flexible, fully-interpreted and yet well-performing finite element code written in scipy/Python.
+In this repository you find the working draft of a flexible, fully-interpreted and yet well-performing finite element code written in SciPy/Python.

-The code is initially (c) Tom Gustafsson but the license will be modified in thefuture.
+The code is initially (c) Tom Gustafsson but the license will change in the future.

 ## Description of files